rohitashwachaks/qml_workshop_intro/README.md

 Ubuntu 22.04-24.04, Windows 11 and MacOS Sequoia 15.3.1 (with M3 procesor).

 ### License
-This project is licensed under the [Creative Commons CC-BY](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the [GNU General Public License v3](./LICENSE).
+The GPL v3 license requires attribution for modifications and derivatives, ensuring that users know which versions are changed and to protect the reputations of original authors.